doug-martin/it/readme.md

    });
 ```

-In this exampke the should callback accepts a `next(err)` argument which is a function that should be called when the current test is done.
+In this example the should callback accepts a `next(err)` argument which is a function that should be called when the current test is done.
 So if next is invoked with a first argument other than null or undefined then
 it is assumed that the test errored.

 ```javascript